 Is It Necessary?

-At The Canyon, our treatment program will help you reclaim your personal goals and dreams and help you to develop an authentic relationship with yourself.
-A variety of alternative and evidence based therapies are implemented to help you break your cycle of cocaine addiction while you are in the care of our trained and certified therapists and physicians who regularly review and update your individualized treatment program.
-If you or a loved one is struggling with cocaine abuse or addiction, give us a call today.
+At The Canyon, our treatment program helps you reclaim personal goals and dreams.
+A variety of alternative and evidence based therapies allow our patients to break the cycle of cocaine addiction.
+Our highly trained and certified therapists and physicians regularly review and update individualized treatment programs, making sure every patient gets the individualized care they need to improve.
+If you or a loved one is struggling with cocaine abuse or addiction, give our admissions coordinators a call today.

 National Institute on Drug Abuse.
 (2016).
 What is cocaine?
 Retrieved Jan.
 9, 2017 from https://www.drugabuse.gov/publications/drugfacts/cocaine.

 National Institute on Drug Abuse.
 (2016).
 How is cocaine addiction treated?
 Cocaine: Research Report Series.
 Retrieved Jan.
 9, 2017 from https://www.drugabuse.gov/publications/research-reports/cocaine/what-treatments-are-effective-cocaine-abusers

 Zheng, Fang; Xue, Liu; Hou, Shurong; Liu, Junjun; Zhan, Max; Yang, Wenchao; & Zhan, Chang-Guo.
 (2014).
 A highly efficient cocaine-detoxifying enzyme obtained by computational design.
 Nature.
 Retrieved Jan.
 9, 2017 from http://www.nature.com/articles/ncomms4457?WT.ec_id=NCOMMS-20140319#abstract.